 There is no dispute that any physical injury, regardless how minor, is hardly a welcome event at any time in a person’s life.
 For most of us, remaining vibrant and healthy for as long as we can possibly manage is a desirable goal.
 Of course, being caught up in an automobile or commercial trucking accident can change all that in an instant.
-As personal injury attorneys, the law offices of Lebowitz & Mzhen, LLC, are constantly fielding inquiries from victims of negligence-related traffic accidents, nursing home abuse, medical malpractice, pharmaceutical errors and other life-threatening events.
+As personal injury attorneys, the law offices of Lebowitz & Mzhen Personal Injury Lawyers, are constantly fielding inquiries from victims of negligence-related traffic accidents, nursing home abuse, medical malpractice, pharmaceutical errors and other life-threatening events.

 One of the more serious injuries that any individual can suffer at any time is that resulting from a severe burn.
 When such a burn injury occurs due to the careless or negligent actions of another party, there may be very good reasons to consider contacting a qualified accident lawyer and learn more about your rights to compensation.
 As personal injury lawyers, our doors are always open for inquiries and consultations on a range of cases.